-The hidden gem that is Eastside Soul Food is located at 46 America St and has been a family run business ever since they opened five years ago.
-I got the opportunity to sit down with Brooks Harrison, Chef, and Co-Owner of the restaurant to get a better understanding of what real soul food means to him.
-Harrison or “Chef B” as the locals call him, stated that “although many restaurants in Charleston claim to serve authentic Gullah cuisine or Soul Food, Eastside Soul Food is one of the few that do it best.”
-Historical Charleston has turned into a city that tourists from all over the world come to see, but being a local, Chef B has noticed that these tourists aren’t entirely experiencing Charleston and all it has to offer.
+The hidden gem that is Eastside Soul Food is located at 46 America Street and has been a family-run business ever since they opened five years ago.
+I got the opportunity to sit down with Brooks Harrison, chef, and co-owner of the restaurant to get a better understanding of what real soul food means to him.
+Harrison or “Chef B” as the locals call him, stated that, “although many restaurants in Charleston claim to serve authentic Gullah cuisine or Soul Food, Eastside Soul Food is one of the few that do it best.”
+Historic Charleston has turned into a city that tourists from all over the world come to see, but being a local, Chef B has noticed that these tourists aren’t entirely experiencing Charleston and all it has to offer.
 Many tourists come to Charleston and only see the popular staples such as King Street, Rainbow Row, and the Battery, but so many miss out on the authenticity that other establishments like Eastside Soul Food have to offer.
 Eastside Soul Food praises themselves for serving authentic soul food like that buttery fried chicken, those perfectly salted collard greens, and their most popular item on the menu, red rice.

 With the help of Katrina Andry’s exhibition Over There and Here is Me and Me and her photo of Eastside Soul Food in her collage You and You Is Us, I was able to better my understanding of Southern culture in the city that I call home.